 The architecture firm A.C.
 Martin designed both buildings.
 DnA visited Wilshire Grand with project manager Chris Martin and learned from his cousin, project architect David Martin, about new paths for the family behind the veteran firm.

-Martin pointed to the roof of the tower, which features a soaring glass sail.
+The roof of the tower features a soaring glass sail.

 Now the cousins are on new paths and the old family firm is going through some changes.
 But right now, A.C.
 Martin is putting itself back on the map with this new building that has attracted a lot of superlatives, starting in the ground.
 The world’s largest single concrete pour is the foundation of this building.
 It is about two thirds of the size of a football field.